muratk5n/thirdwave/en/2020/04/asia-minor-population.md

 not to battle (unlike Mongols later, who did).
-Once governance structures formed, around them, including them, they would have battled with Byzantium and also with eachother causing pop decreases, but the real killes were the plaques, and later the Mongols who beat the gov of the time, the Seljuks.
+Once governance structures formed, around them, including them, they would have battled with Byzantium and also with eachother causing pop decreases, but the real killers were the plaques, and later the Mongols who beat the gov of the time, the Seljuks.
 On the Byzantine side the capital city was sacked by Crusaders in 1204.